 Beaufort was an exceptionally literate community.
 An 1857 report in The Charleston Mercury read that the Beaufort post office had distributed 3,460 magazines and 33,124 newspapers in just one year's time.
 In 1802, the prominent families of the town established the Beaufort Library Society, Beaufort's first public library (the State of South Carolina granted a charter in 1807).
 By 1860, the library's collection included more than 5,000 volumes, about half of which donated by Beaufortonians who had purchased them on voyages to Europe.
 The books covered many subjects, from government to sciences, from law to literature, and from philosophy to religion --as well as general works, like the Encyclopędia Britannica.

-In November of 1861, however, Federal troops under General Isaac Stevens occupied Confederate Beaufort.
+In November of 1861, however, Federal troops under General Isaac Stevens [sitting in center of this Civil War era photograph among his officers on the porch of his headquarters] occupied Confederate Beaufort.
 The fleeing residents had abandoned homes, businesses -- and the town's library.
 Hazard Stevens, the General's son and biographer, reported that "guards were posted over a fine public library, which, however, had been thrown about in utter disorder."
 General Stevens added books from some private collections to the Library Society's inventory, opening the library to the Union soldiers.
 Stevens intended to restore the library collection to Beaufort's "inhabitants when they resumed their allegiance and returned to their homes" and rejected the demand of treasury agent Colonel William H. Reynolds for the books.
-Secretary of War Edwin M. Stanton had issued the order to seize the books for auction, and not even General William Tecumseh Sherman would assume the responsibility of having that order revoked.
-So General Stevens had no choice but to surrender the books.
+Secretary of War Edwin M. Stanton had issued the order to seize the books for auction.
+Although General Thomas W. Sherman (no relation to General William Tecumseh Sherman who led the "March to the Sea" in 1864) would have liked for the volumes to remain in Beaufort as well, Generals Sherman and Stevens had no choice but to surrender the books.

 A total of 3,182 books (in 31 crates and one bundle) arrived at the New York Customs House in November of 1862.
 New York newspapers published the following notice: